OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 In conclusion, while limited research exists on the direct interaction between azithromycin and coffee or other caffeinated beverages, it is prudent to exercise caution.
 Being aware of potential interactions and discussing them with healthcare professionals will ensure the safe and effective use of this macrolide antibiotic during your treatment journey.

-Coffee With Clarithromycin
+Coffee and Clarithromycin

 Coffee with Clarithromycin: Understanding the Interaction and Potential Risks